-Aftin Gillespie, BA
+Aftin Gillespie, MA

 Brad Reed, B.A.

-Brad Reed is in his first year of the Master’s program in Clinical Mental Health Counseling at Adams State University.
-While his B.A. is in Electrical Engineering from Washington State University, it is his 15 years of experience with Emotional Freedom Technique (EFT or Tapping) that drove him to enter the Master’s program.
+Brad Reed is in his final year of the Master's program in Clinical Mental Health Counseling at Adams State University.
+While his B.A. is in Electrical Engineering from Washington State University, it is his 15 years of experience with Emotional Freedom Technique (EFT or Tapping) that drove him to enter the counseling field.
 Brad recognizes that sometimes we just need to talk with someone and truly be heard, while other times we want to dig in and actively create changes in our life.
 Change doesn't always have to be difficult, but it does take a willingness to look at and explore new ways of being and responding to what happens in life.
 Brad has a deep respect for those who have experienced trauma and expects to focus his career on helping people find relief from the impact it has had on their life and their family's life as well.
 Brad earned his EFT Cert-I in 2010, published his book on using EFT for migraine headache relief in 2013, and has published two websites and a DVD on how to apply EFT to things that come up in life.